-The programme is designed to develop scientists and practitioners who are adequately prepared for an academic or a professional career in organisational analysis and intervention, whether in consultancy or within industry or the public sector.
-This new doctoral programme will therefore seek to provide the theoretical foundation and the technical skills needed to understand the complex issues which arise from social interaction within organisations.
+The programme is designed to develop scientists and practitioners who are prepared adequately for an academic or a professional career in organisational analysis and intervention, whether in consultancy or within industry or the public sector.
+This doctoral programme seeks to provide the theoretical foundation and the technical skills needed to understand the complex issues which arise from social interaction within organisations.